 What parts of the body can be affected by CRPS?

 It affects 5% of people who suffer a traumatic injury.
-It is frequently seen among women between the ages of 40 and 60, but sometimes can occur in children and the elderly.
-It is one of the many physical injuries that assisted living facilities must prepare for, as most try to be more active, in some cases more active than they have been in several years.
-You can browse this site to get an idea of how these facilities prepare, not only for physical injuries but medical conditions as well.
+This condition is frequently seen among women between the ages of 40 and 60, but sometimes can occur in children and the elderly.

 What are the causes?